modern-influence-of-ancient-warriors

 The Dharam Yudh and the Guerilla War

-Initially, Rajput battles followed strict codes of engagement.
+Initially, Rajput battles followed strict codes of engagement known as Dharam Yudh (righteous war).
 Flanking maneuvers were preferred over direct assault from the rear, and war was declared formally to allow the enemy to prepare.
+Attacks on non-combatants and the use of poison were forbidden.
 However, the continuous onslaught of foreign invasions forced them to adapt.
 The hill forts of Mewar and Marwar became the launch points for a highly effective Ganimi Kava (guerrilla warfare).
-Maharana Pratap mastered this art, refusing to meet the Mughals in a decisive pitched battle after Haldighati and instead attacking supply lines and isolated outposts for decades.
+Maharana Pratap perfected this art, refusing to meet the Mughals in a decisive pitched battle after Haldighati and instead attacking supply lines, isolating outposts, and ambushing patrols for decades.
+This protracted war of attrition was extremely costly to the Mughals and demonstrated the Rajput ability to adapt their martial traditions to practical realities.

 The Elephant Corps